hokoo/cf7-telegram/readme.txt

 This plugin allows to send Contact Form 7 messages to your Telegram-chat.
 For this you need to make several simple steps.

 1. Create the Telegram-Bot and save the Bot-Token parameter on the settings page Contact Form 7 - CF7 Telegram or to <code>WPFC7TG_BOT_TOKEN</code> constant.
-2. Paste the shortcode <code>[telegram]</code> in your contact form template for activate sending to Telegaram.
+2. Paste the shortcode <code>[telegram]</code> in your contact form template for activate sending to Telegram.

 Now you can to add users or group to subscriber list.
-To add a user send the <code>/cf7tg_start</code> comand to your bot.
+To add a user send the <code>/cf7tg_start</code> command to your bot.
-To add a group add your bot to the group and send the <code>/cf7tg_start</code> comand to your group.
+To add a group add your bot to the group and send the <code>/cf7tg_start</code> command to your group.

 After this, you will see the requests on the Contact Form 7 - CF7 Telegram settings page.
+Approve or decline them.

 = Hooks and constants =